plamen-penev-ffw/behat-starter-kit/PHP.md

 # PHP Checkup & Installation
 > In order to Behat to work we need PHP installed.
 The required version of PHP is 7 and above.
 Preferably version 7.2

+**NOTE:** Windows users need to login to WSL to execute terminal commands in order to finish the PHP checkup and install.
 # PHP Version and availability
 > Check if you have PHP installation and if there is one - what version it is.
 To do that, you need to run this command in the terminal:
-NOTE: Windows users need to login to their WSL to execute terminal commands.
+**NOTE:** Windows users need to login to their WSL to execute terminal commands.
 ```
 php -v
 ```